CEEE Evaluation and Education Research

 Education Research, Collaborative Program Evaluation, Evaluation Services and Consultations

-The CIRES CEEE Evaluation and Education Research team uses innovative and culturally responsive approaches to evaluate the impact of projects focused on the earth, environment, and related educational programs.
+The CIRES CEEE Evaluation and Education Research team uses innovative approaches that are responsive to community and partner needs to evaluate the impact of projects focused on the earth, environment, and related educational programs.
 The team designs research studies to examine learning processes and educational outcomes by asking research questions, inviting participant perspectives and synthesizing data to answer those questions, and sharing findings with partners through effective reporting and publications.

 CEEE evaluators bring multidisciplinary backgrounds and training to our partnerships.
 We work with scientists, educators, and community organizations in formal and informal education settings, with scientific research centers and offices, and with career development programs such as undergraduate research experiences and early career trainings.
 This figure illustrates our team’s expertise and topical areas of current projects.